The Untenability of Statism and Individualism in an Age of Lockdown | The Burkean

 This is not to say that the works of Schmitt and Filmer should be disregarded.
 Schmitt’s critique of humanitarianism is brilliant.
 As is Filmer’s identification of the doctrine of popular sovereignty as a conceptual mirage used by the papacy to subvert its monarchical enemy.
 Nevertheless, the doctrine of absolute sovereignty – at the heart of both thinkers’ systems – is pernicious.

 For Kondylis, “conservatism is to be understood as a vision that defend societas civilis, whereby law is strongly anchored within a natural and divine order of being.
 The advent of the notion of sovereignty inevitably disrupts this order”.
-To understand sovereignty’s punctuating impact on western political discourse, we must examine the thought of the man who popularised the concept.
+To understand sovereignty’s punctuating impact on Western political discourse, we must examine the thought of the man who popularised the concept.

-In his New Culture, New Right – a survey of the thought of the leading theorists of the European New Right (GRECE) – Michael O’Meara states that the concept of sovereignty “received its key formulation in Jean Bodin’s Six livres de la république”.
+In his New Culture, New Right – a survey of the thought of the leading theorists of the European New Right (GRECE) – Michael O’Meara states that the concept of sovereignty “received its key formulation in Jean Bodin’s Les Six Livres de la République.
 Foreshadowing later liberal thinkers, Bodin was hostile to “those traditional intermediary bodies standing between the governed and the government”.

 It should be noted that not all contemporary monarchists are devotees of Jean Bodin and his conception of sovereignty.
 For instance, the “amateur archivist of legitimist thought”, Nigel Carlsbad, tirelessly laments “the confusions wrought by the demon Bodin”.